Villeneuve–Prairie station

 Villeneuve-Prairie is a closed station in Choisy-le-Roi, Val-de-Marne, Île-de-France, France.
 The station was closed on 15 December 2013, and was replaced by Créteil-Pompadour station, around 800 meters to the northeast.
 It is on the Paris-Marseille railway.
-This station served the commune of Choisy-le-Roi and the neighbouring Creteil.
+This station served the commune of Choisy-le-Roi and the neighbouring Créteil.

 Station info

 The station is at the 10.7 kilometer point of the Paris–Marseille railway.
 According to the RER D Blog:

 Train services

 The following services served Villeneuve-Prairie station: